Simon-graiff/Mobile2/README.md

 `java/dhbw.mobile2/EventListAdapter.java`:

-Contains the data of the ListView of all events
+Contains the data of the ListView of all events.
+The Textfields are filled with the data given by the ListEventsFragment-Class.
+The image of the category is filled dependent on the category with the HelperClass method setCategoryImage.

 `java/dhbw.mobile2/ListEventsFragment.java`: